kirjavascript/cakeybar/README.md

 icon_size = 20
 ```

+`background-color` style needs to be set explicitly for it to work

 only one system tray can be active at a time

-`background-color` needs to be set explicitly but otherwise styles work as normal